 Dr. Julie McGee

 Dr. Julie McGee has written scholarly articles on the subject of black studies.
 In 2006, McGee penned the book, David C. Driskell: Artist and Scholar, the renowned African American artist.
-McGee serves as curator of African American art and Associate Professor of Black Studies at the University of Delaware.
+McGee served as curator of African American art from 2008-2016 and transitioned to full time faculty in 2016 in the Departments of Africana Studies and Art History.
 She was a Rockefeller Humanities Fellow at the Smithsonian Center for Folklife and Cultural Heritage before coming to UD.